 With 15 players remaining the 2016 Aussie Millions Main Event and blinds at 12k/24k, UTG decided to raise to 50k.
-Mikel Habb then 3bet KK on the button to 112k (from his 476k stack), but threw in a bit of an angle shoot by taking back his raising chips and saying he meant only to call.
+Mikel Habb then 3bet KK on the button to 112k (from his 476k stack).
+But he threw in a bit of an angle shoot by taking back his raising chips and saying he meant only to call.

 Did he really think he was up against AA?
 No, and even if so, it would have been a cooler.
-In the end, karma was served to Habb as the board ran out Q-9-T-T, culminating with a beautiful 6 on the river, sending him to the rail and delivering poker justice.
+In the end, karma was served to Habb as the board ran out Q-9-T-T. The river delivered a beautiful 6, sending him to the rail and delivering poker justice.

 Bottom line, slow rolling ultimately hurts no one more than the person who does it.
 It is un-classy, unethical, and a downright horrible part of poker for those who dare to venture there.

-Just as losing with grace is a crucial step to learn in poker, winning with grace is also important.
-Don’t give false hope to players by slow rolling, and don’t make them feel worse than they already do from losing the pot.
+Just as losing with grace is a crucial step to learn in poker, winning with grace is also essential.

 - Don’t give false hope to players by slow rolling.